-Parents must provide their student(s) with the required uniform, except in the case of educationally disadvantaged students as provided in the Texas Education Code.
+Parents must provide their students with the required uniform, except in the case of educationally-disadvantaged students as provided in the Texas Education Code.
 The Academy may provide a uniform for such students.
-A request for school assistance for purchasing uniforms must be made in writing to the Headmaster and include evidence of the inability to pay.
-Please contact the Office Manager for more information.
+A request for school assistance for purchasing uniforms must be made in writing to the Headmaster and include evidence of financial hardship.
+Please contact the Director of Campus Operations for more information.

-Purchasing Note: Many components of the uniform must be purchased from Dennis Uniforms www.dennisuniform.com; whereas other items can be purchased from other vendors.
+Purchasing Note: Many components of the uniform must be purchased from either Dennis Uniform or Flynn O'Hara Uniforms, whereas other items can be purchased from other vendors.
 Please see the note under each item.

-K-5th Boys
+Kindergarten-5th Grade Boys' Uniform Requirements

-Required:
+Required Items: